What is Margin?

 How to use Zerodha Margin Calculator?

-You will be able to calculate Zerodha margin funding & the total amount of extra shares that can be bought with the extra leverage provided by the stockbroker.
+You will be able to calculate margin Zerodha funding & the total amount of extra shares that can be bought with the extra leverage provided by the stockbroker.

-Zerodha’s version of margin calculator allows you to check all kinds of scrips along with the credentials like span margin, expiry date, etc. You can also know the different Order types in Zerodha Kite Application
+Zerodha’s version of the margin calculator allows you to check all kinds of scrips along with the credentials like span margin, expiry date, etc. You can also know the different Order types in Zerodha Kite Application

 Related Post: How to Buy and Sell shares in Zerodha